eshitavyas/Exploratory-Data-Analysis---SuperStore/README.md

 1) Sales by item category.
 2) Product categories driving revenue.
 3) Customer segments and their purchase behavior.
-4) Discount in for various item catgeory.
+4) Discount for various item category.
 5) Maximum quantity of product sold in different regions.
 6) Sales VS Profit trends for various products.
+7) State and Region wise profit analysis.